mavlink/mavlink-devguide/en/README.md

 ## License

-The generated [C-language version of MAVLink](#prebuilt_libraries) is a header-only library that is made available under the MIT-licence.
+The message definition XML files and the generated [C-language version of MAVLink](#prebuilt_libraries) (a header-only library) are made available under the MIT-licence.
 MAVLink can therefore be *used* without limits in any closed-source application without publishing the source code of the closed-source application.
 See the [COPYING](https://github.com/mavlink/mavlink/blob/master/COPYING) file for more information.

-The [MAVLink toolchain](https://github.com/mavlink/mavlink/) itself is licensed under the terms of the Lesser General Public License (version 3) of the Free Software Foundation (LGPLv3).
+The [MAVLink generator toolchain](https://github.com/mavlink/mavlink/) is licensed under the terms of the Lesser General Public License (version 3) of the Free Software Foundation (LGPLv3).
 Changes to the protocol/generator toolchain must therefore be contributed back to the project.

 This documentation is licensed under *CC BY 4.0* ([Human readable overview](https://creativecommons.org/licenses/by/4.0/) | [LICENSE](https://github.com/mavlink/mavlink-devguide/blob/master/LICENSE)).